As seen in Charitable Traveller!

 If you are yet to discover the English-speaking Maltese Islands, it’s time to book a trip and visit the small archipelago situated in the heart of the sparkling Mediterranean Sea.
 Just a short three-hour flight away, the Maltese Islands are perfect for a beach holiday or city break.

-The colours of Malta, Gozo, and Comino are breath-taking; honey-coloured architecture compliments the deepest of Mediterranean blues.
+The colours of The Maltese Archipelago are breath-taking.
+Honey-coloured architecture compliments the deepest of Mediterranean blues.
 Make sure to stroll through the narrow meandering streets of the towns and villages while basking in over 300 days of sunshine a year.

 The nearby islands of Gozo and Comino are easily reached by a short ferry ride from Malta and offer more sandy beaches, crystal clear waters and an abundance of adventure activities.

 Each year EuroPride is held in European cities with strong affiliation and support for the LGBTQ+ community.
 Malta has long been a champion of LGBTQ+ rights as it has topped the ILGA Rainbow Index for seven consecutive years as the most LGBTQ+ positive country in Europe.
 As a result, the Maltese capital of Valletta has been chosen to host this year’s EuroPride festival.
 EuroPride Valletta 2023 aims to provide a safe space for European, Middle Eastern and African communities to meet and discuss pressing issues along with a place to celebrate with parties, entertainment and events.